erlikh/modularity-rails/README.md

 The example modules are located in `vendor/assets/javascripts/modules/` and _vendor/assets/javascripts/mixins_ and must be explicitly required in your Rails files using the `require` commands of the asset pipeline.

+### Modules

-* _button.coffee_: A simple button.
+* __button.coffee__: A simple button.
 Fires the `clicked` event when anything inside the container is clicked.
 Uses the `clickable` mixin.
-* _counter_button.coffee_: Similar to button, but includes the click count as data payload in the fired event.
+* __counter_button.coffee__: Similar to button, but includes the click count as data payload in the fired event.

+* __close_button.coffee__: Searches for an embedded element with the classname "CloseButton", and closes the container when it is clicked.

+### Mixins

+* __clickable.coffee__: Including this mixins adds a 'clickable' aspect to your module, i.e. turns it into a button.
+Clicking anywhere inside the container makes it fire the 'clicked' event.
+* __closable.coffee__: Including this mixin makes a module closable.
+This means that when the user clicks on an embedded DOM element with the class 'CloseButton', a 'closing' event will be fired, and the whole module will be removed from the DOM.

 # Development